What Makes Visualizations Impactful?

-When you enable hierarchies within your category or date fields it allows your end users to do deeper analysis.
-For example, in the following visualization you can drill down from your different marketing channels into the specific product to gain another level of insights about what awareness you are driving:
+When you enable hierarchies within your category or date fields, it allows your end users to do deeper analysis.
+For example, in the following visualization, you can drill down from your different marketing channels into the specific product to gain another level of insight about what awareness you are driving:

-Treemaps are excellent visualizations for drill downs.
-They display large amounts of hierarchical data in a compact space at a glance and they show data as part of a whole.
-You can see the relation of one country’s budget to all the others, and with drill down a user can quickly perform deeper analysis.
+Treemaps are excellent visualizations for drill-downs.
+They display large amounts of hierarchical data in a compact space at a glance and show data as part of a whole.
+You can see the relation of one country’s budget to all the others, and with a drill down, a user can quickly perform a deeper analysis.

 Take drill down to a new level when you can link data points or visualizations to other dashboards.
-In the example below you can set up an overview marketing dashboard that presents ongoing results of a marketing campaign.
-With a dashboard link you can set up a link between that dashboard and a more detailed one about each of the campaigns you are running.
+In the example below, you can set up an overview marketing dashboard that presents ongoing marketing campaign results.
+With a dashboard link, you can set up a link between that dashboard and a more detailed one about each of the campaigns you are running.